octobercms/docs/backend-controllers-ajax.md

 <a name="ajax"></a>
 ## Using AJAX handlers

-The back-end AJAX framework uses the same [AJAX library](../cms/ajax) as the front-end pages.
+The back-end AJAX framework uses the same [AJAX library](../ajax/introduction) as the front-end pages.
 The library is loaded automatically on the back-end pages.

 <a name="ajax-handlers"></a>
 ### Back-end AJAX handlers

 The back-end AJAX handlers can be defined in the controller class or [widgets](widgets).
 In the controller class the AJAX handlers are defined as public methods with the name starting with "on" string: **onCreateTemplate**, **onGetTemplateList**, etc.

-Back-end AJAX handlers can return an array of data, throw an exception or redirect to another page (see the [front-end AJAX library](../cms/ajax)).
-You can use the controller's `makePartial()` method to render a partial and return its contents as a part of the response data.
+Back-end AJAX handlers can return an array of data, throw an exception or redirect to another page (see [AJAX event handlers](../ajax/handlers)).
+You can use `$this->vars` to set variables and the controller's `makePartial()` method to render a partial and return its contents as a part of the response data.

     public function onOpenTemplate()
     {
-        if (Request::input('someVar') != 'someValue')
+        if (Request::input('someVar') != 'someValue') {
             throw new ApplicationException('Invalid value');
+        }

+        $this->vars['foo'] = 'bar';

         return [
-            'partialContents' => $this->makePartial('some_partial', [
+            'partialContents' => $this->makePartial('some-partial')
-                'var' => 'value'
-            ])
         ];
     }

 <a name="triggering-ajax-requests"></a>
 ### Triggering AJAX requests

 The AJAX request can be triggered with the data attributes API or the JavaScript API.
-Please see the [front-end AJAX library](../cms/ajax) for details.
+Please see the [front-end AJAX library](../ajax/introduction) for details.
 The following example shows how to trigger a request with a back-end button.

     <button
         type="button"